How To Adopt a Dog That Suits Your Family

-For example surgery and after care to decompress a dachshund with IVDD may result in a fee around the $10,000 mark.
-This is when insurance comes in very handy.
-You can read more about insurance here.
+For example surgery and aftercare to decompress a dachshund with IVDD may result in a fee around the $15,000 mark.

 It is also wise to consider costs of putting your dog in day care or a kennel if you are going away.
-This can be anywhere from $30 to $50/night.
-Dog walkers often charge up to $60 a day.
+This can be anywhere from $50 to $100/night.

 As you can see the costs of dog ownership quickly add up.